Rhode Island Disability Benefits: 3 Ways to Get Payments

 • Are a U.S. citizen residing in one of the 50 states, District of Columbia, or the Northern Mariana Islands.

-• Haven’t applied for or received SSI benefits in the past.
+• Haven’t applied for or received SSI in the past.

-A Rhode Island disability lawyer makes you almost 3x more likely to get paid benefits.
-All Rhode Island disability lawyers work on contingency, so you’ll pay nothing for legal assistance up front.
+A Rhode Island disability lawyer makes you almost 3x more likely to get payments.
+All Rhode Island disability lawyers work on contingency.
+This means you’ll pay nothing for expert claim help.
 A qualified Social Security attorney charges $0 if you don’t win benefits.
-And if you win, you’ll only pay a small, one-time fee.
+And if you’re successful, you’ll only pay one small fee after the Social Security Administration awards you monthly payments.

 Get Your Free Benefits Evaluation